sampolgar/t-siris/README.md

 ## Citation

-If you use MIMC-ABC in your research, please cite it as:
+If you use T-SIRIS in your research, please cite it as:

 ```
 @software{t_siris,